Artists Against 419

 Artists Against 419 (commonly abbreviated to AA419) is an Internet consumer protection group dedicated to identifying and shutting down 419 scam websites.
-Its volunteers seek to stop, disrupt or hinder fraudsters' activities by cataloging and reporting fraudulent domains.
+Its volunteers seek to stop, disrupt, or hinder fraudsters' activities by cataloging fraudulent domains, and reporting these to authorities.

 History

 The Artists Against 419 site was set up in October 2003 and began tackling fraudulent websites in an artistic way: by hotlinking their images to drain their small bandwidth allowance over their monthly limit.
 Over time the fraudulent sites have evolved and so have the Artists.
 On November 30, 2003, the Artists Against 419 hosted its first international flash-mobsee below.
 There were many subsequent mobbings designed to make internet hosting service providers aware that the Artists Against 419 would not tolerate hosters knowingly hosting websites that AA419 had evidence to show were criminal.

 At the same time, they started to list the allegedly fraudulent sites that members had found in a database.
 With these database entries, if a potential scam victim were to search a website they had been sent by a possible fraudster, the victim might see the database entry on an anti-fraud site and be inclined to cease contact with the scammer.
 This list now contains nearly 100,000 websites (as of August 31, 2014), and is one of the world's largest databases of fraudulent websites.

 Sophisticated tools and techniques are used to search for fake sites and domains.
 When there is sufficient evidence to prove that a particular domain is fraudulent, it is entered into the database by a select experienced member after careful review.
 AA419's members then compose abuse reports to the domain registrar and/or hosting service provider with the evidence and ask for them to review/suspend the fraudulent site.
 Frequently, fake sites are closed within days or even hours of being set up.
 The UK Metropolitan Police force has previously worked with AA419.
 AA419 also escalates any websites found linked to South Africa to the South African Police Service (SAPS) and such websites will only be reported after giving those authorities the chance to investigate.

 AA419 maintains constant relations with numerous internet registrars and hosting companies, who themselves have no wish to host criminal activity and cooperate willingly by suspending the fraudulent sites once the evidence is presented.
 However, certain companies fail to respond to AA419's abuse reports.
 In such circumstances (in the past) they arranged virtual sit-ins.